uzongoka/pulse-sms-issues/README.md

 # Messenger Issue Tracker and Road Map

-**This is not a support section**, if you need support or have a question about the app then please send me an email instead.
-My email is in the `Help and Feedback` section of the Android App.
+**This is not a support section**, if you need support or have a question about the app please start [here](https://messenger.klinkerapps.com/help).

 This repo will be used for tracking issues and act as a roadmap across all of Pulse's platforms: